jax-ml/jax/docs/persistent_compilation_cache.md

 ## Pitfalls

-There are a couple of pitfalls that have currently been discovered, this is by no means an exhastive list and can change between versions of JAX, Jaxlib and XLA.
+There are a couple of pitfalls that have currently been discovered:

 * Currently the persistent cache doesn't work with function that have host callbacks.
-This is because the HLO contains a pointer to the callback and changes from run to run even if the computation and compute infrastructure is exactly the same.
 In this situation, caching in completely avoided.
+  - This is because the HLO contains a pointer to the callback and changes from run to run even if the computation and compute infrastructure is exactly the same.

-* When trying to cache a function that uses primitives that implement their own custom_partitioning, the HLO of the function contains a pointer to the custom_partitioning callback, and leads to different cache keys for the same computation across runs.
-In this situation, caching still proceeds, but a different key is produced every time, making the cache ineffective.
+* Currently the persistent cache doesn't work with a function that uses primitives that implement their own custom_partitioning.
+  - The HLO of the function contains a pointer to the custom_partitioning callback, and leads to different cache keys for the same computation across runs.
+  - In this situation, caching still proceeds, but a different key is produced every time, making the cache ineffective.